Miosyo/cp1404practicals/README.md

 ## Overview

-Welcome to [Jesse's](http://www.github.com/jessepurcell) CP1404 Practicals repository, her I have assembled the collection of practical exercises completed during the third trimester of 2023.
+Welcome to [Jesse's](http://www.github.com/jessepurcell) CP1404 Practicals repository, here I have assembled the collection of practical exercises completed during the third trimester of 2023.

 You can access the practical exercises at [CP1404 Practicals](https://github.com/CP1404/Practicals).